DataFire/Integrations/integrations/generated/beezup/README.md

 * output [analyticsIndex](#analyticsindex)

 ### GetTrackingStatus
-Your clicks and orders are eventually consistent. \
+Clicks and orders are eventually consistent. \
-This operation indicates you at which date the projections are.
+This operation gets the current global state of projections.